komidor2/128x64-LCD-Display/README.md

 ## HISTORY:

-Transferring a project from Arduino to Raspbery PI, I was looking for a ready cpp library or class to run a 128x64 LCD Display and found absolutely none (At least none that would not require cross-compiling, or other methods above my level).
+Transferring a project from Arduino to Raspberry PI, I was looking for a ready cpp library or class to run a 128x64 LCD Display and found absolutely none (At least none that would not require cross-compiling, or other methods above my level).
 Finally I came across the python library mentioned above and started to convert it to c++.

 ## THE CLASS: